csbernath/DataCommander/README.md

 The program has a plugin architecture for adding arbitrary data providers.

 ## How to build executable from source code
-Open <git repository>\DataCommander\DataCommander.sln in Visual Studio 2019.
+Open git_repository\DataCommander\DataCommander.sln in JetBrains Rider 2021.3 or Visual Studio 2022.
 Build the solution.

 [Comparing to SQL Server Managament Studio](ComparingToManagementStudio.md)

 ## [Object-relational mapping (ORM)](https://en.wikipedia.org/wiki/Object-relational_mapping)